aeternity/aepp-prototypes/base-aepp/identity-management.md

 # Manage Identities

-One user can have multiple Identities, every identitiy has a balance.
-An æepp with access to a specific identitiy has full control of the balance and can work with æternity-tokens of this identitiy.
-A user can connect multiple æpps with one identitiy.
+A user can have multiple Identities, each identitiy has a token balance.
+An æepp with access to a specific identitiy has full control of the balance and can use the æternity tokens of this identitiy.
+A user can authorise multiple æpps to use one identity.

-Identities can be private or public as explained in the [onboarding](onboarding.md) and are represented as cards.
+Identities can be private or public, as explained in the [onboarding](onboarding.md), and are represented as cards.